Budding movie makers, pay attention: LG’s latest wants to add some silver screen magic to your social shares.

 On paper, the V30 sounds like a laundry list of everything you could want from an Android phone: OLED screen, skinny bezels, and one of the more unique dual camera setups currently squeezed into a smartphone.

 Unfortunately, a few mistakes stop LG from delivering on its promises.

 DESIGN & BUILD: SLIMLINE STUNNER

 If the G6 was a tentative dip in the water, as far as bezel-free phones go, then the V30 is a full-on cannonball straight off the diving board.
-It’s an absolute beauty.

 Gorilla glass 5 protects an 18:9 aspect ratio screen, which practically fills the entire front of the phone, and the shiny rear gets the same treatment.
-3D glass then wraps slightly around the sides, merging smoothly with the frame, which has its own slight curve.
+3D glass then wraps slightly around the sides, merging smoothly with the metal frame, which has its own slight curve.

 LG’s always-on display tech makes a lot more sense on an OLED screen, too, as it’s only using power to draw a few pixels, rather than relying on a backlight.

 That includes MQA support, a world’s first in a phone.
 This cutting-edge new file type is much smaller than a FLAC or WAV file, but stays lossless for the best possible quality.
 You’d normally find it on very high-end Hi-Fi kit, so to have it in a phone is a big deal for audiophiles.

 The detail and precision you get from MQA and a decent pair of headphones is genuinely superb.
 Daft Punk’s Get Lucky has never sounded so clear-cut.